 Ghent in Belgium is a quirky little place.
 Our B&B was quirky.
 Our fabulous hostess was quirky.
 Ghent is a quirky place for a number of reasons.
+For a guide to visiting Ghent, read this.

 Where is Ghent?